Approved 400-Level Courses

 - CSCI 476 (4 UNITS): Cryptography: Secure Communication and Computation Introduction to modern Cryptography; Mathematical/algorithmic studies of methods for protecting information in computer and communication systems: Public-Key Cryptosystems, zero-knowledge proofs, data privacy.
 Prerequisites: CSCI 270.
 The undergraduate prerequisites for this course are automatically waived for graduate students.
-Cannot be taken after CSCI 530, 531, 551, or 556.
+Cannot be taken after CSCI 530, CSCI 531, CSCI 551, or CSCI 556.

 List of Approved 400-Level Non-CS Courses:

 - EE 450 (4 UNITS): Introduction to Computer Networks Network architectures; layered protocols, network service interface; local, wide area, wireless networks; Internet protocols; link protocols; addressing; routing; flow control; software defined network; multimedia networks.

 - EE 451 (4 UNITS): Parallel and Distributed Computation Introduction to parallel programming techniques, models and optimization strategies; Application mapping to multi-core, accelerator, GPU and cloud platforms; High Performance Computing and Data Science applications.
 Prerequisite: EE 355 or CSCI 201.
 Recommended preparation: High-level programming.